Camera Line Inspection: What’s Wrong With Your Sewer Line

-Once the inspection is complete, and the source of the problem is discovered, we then proceed to clean, clear, or replace the sewer line.
+Once the camera line inspection is complete, and we discover the source of the problem, we then proceed to clean, clear, or replace the sewer line.
 This is all done at the homeowner’s discretion.
 Each sewer line problem can vary, but the most commonly found problems include: